-Furthermore, confirmation of the status of improvements was limited to operations subject to periodic inspections, and the status of improvements with operations not subject to periodic inspections was therefore not confirmed.
+Furthermore, confirmation of the status of improvements was limited to engagements subject to periodic inspections, and the status of improvements with another engagements was not confirmed.
 (Quality Control Standards Committee Statement No. 1, paragraphs 49 and 50)

-In addition to the above, there were deficiencies in persons being selected to carry out periodic inspection without consideration for their abilities with regard to audit quality, in a system being implemented that tended to lead to collusion, e.g., a majority of partners were selected as partners to carry out periodic inspection and carried out inspection among themselves, and in selecting inspection operations, e.g., the audit engagements of specific engagement partners were not targeted for periodic inspection.
+In addition to the above, there were cases where persons were selected to carry out periodic inspection without consideration for their abilities with regard to audit quality, where a system was being implemented in a manner leading to collusion, e.g., the majority of partners were selected to carry out periodic inspection and they carried out inspection among themselves, and where audit engagements of specific engagement partners were not targeted for periodic inspection.

-Other deficiencies included a failure to develop an effective system to monitor the quality control system.
-For example, the monitoring of the quality control system was conducted solely by the CEO in some cases, while the frequency of inspection of audit engagements subject to periodic inspection was too low in other cases.
+Other cases included a failure to develop an effective system for monitoring the quality control.
+For example, the monitoring of the quality control system was conducted solely by the CEO in some cases, while the frequency of periodic inspection of each audit engagements was too low in other cases.